McReight tries help Australia beat South Africa

 |Try: Smith 2 Con: Jantjies 2 Pen: Pollard

-Australia moved top of the Rugby Championship table after a comfortable victory over South Africa in Adelaide.
+Australia moved top of the Rugby Championship table thanks to a comfortable victory over South Africa in Adelaide.

-Flanker Fraser McReight scored two tries for the Wallabies, with Marika Koroibete adding a third.
+Flanker Fraser McReight scored two tries, with Marika Koroibete adding a third for the Wallabies who had suffered a shock defeat by Argentina last time out.

-Kwagga Smith notched two late tries for the Springboks but Australia continued their nine-year unbeaten streak on home soil against the world champions.
+Kwagga Smith replied with two tries for the Springboks in the final five minutes but Australia continued their nine-year unbeaten streak on home soil against the world champions.

+"We started the game well and that put us in a good position," said Australia captain James Slipper.
+"There were parts of that game where we had to show a lot of character, and we did that."

+After slow starts in their first two Championship games, the Wallabies were on top from the start against the Springboks, McReight barging over in the opening minute.